-As of June 30, 2024, the total unrecognized compensation cost related to unvested restricted stock grants is \$54 million.
-The unrecognized compensation cost is expected to be recognized over a weighted average period of approximately 2.2 years.
+As of September 30, 2024, the total unrecognized compensation cost related to unvested restricted stock grants is \$44 million.
+The unrecognized compensation cost is expected to be recognized over a weighted average period of approximately 2.0 years.

 Employee Stock Purchase Plan In October 2023, the Board of Directors adopted the NCR Atleos Employee Stock Purchase Plan, effective October 18, 2023.
 The total number of shares of the Company's common stock reserved for future issuance at inception was 5 million.
 The Company's Employee Stock Purchase Plan ("ESPP") provides employees up to a 15% discount on stock purchases using a three-month look-back feature where the discount is applied to the stock price that represents the lower of Atleos' closing stock price on either the first day or the last day of each calendar quarter.
 Participants can contribute between 1% and 10% of their compensation.
-The first offering under the ESPP will be the three-month period from July 1, 2024 to September 30, 2024.